 Anime and Manga

-1984: in-universe, Goldstein's Book states that the superstate of Oceania, one of only three world powers, came about in the late 1940s when the United States merges with the British Empire.
+- Nineteen Eighty-Four: Zigzagged.
+In-universe, Goldstein's Book states that the superstate of Oceania, one of only three world powers, came about in the late 1940s when the United States merges with the British Empire.
 Of course, this is presumably before the Revolution.
-Oceania is not a continuation of the United States, and there is no indication that the Americas are more important than Britain, even though the latter's name has been changed to "Airstrip One".
+Oceania is officially not a continuation of the United States, and there is no indication that the Americas are more important than Britain, even though the latter's name has been changed to "Airstrip One".
 The Party's official ideology is called IngSoc in New Speak, or English Socialism in Oldspeak (English).
-And while there are references to America on a couple occasions (mainly the bit with the photo of three Inner Party members from New York), Oceania has no actual capital aside from a number of regional headquarters, and it's mentioned that it is specifically designed in such a way that no one place is considered the 'center' in order to prevent the perception that any given area is under foreign domination.
+And while there are references to America on a couple occasions (mainly the bit with the photo of three Inner Party members from New York), Oceania doesn't seem to have a capital aside from some regional headquarters, and it's mentioned that it is specifically designed in such a way that no one place is considered the 'center' in order to prevent the perception that any given area is under foreign domination.
 However, the currency in Airstrip One is dollars and cents, and Oceania's anthem, Oceania 'Tis for Thee is a parody of an American patriotic song, My Country, 'Tis of Thee (itself the American lyrics to God Save The King).
 However, due to the state of information in the story, it is possible that Oceania is the entire world, and that the other superpowers are fictional, Oceania is only the former United Kingdom and it is like a quasi-North Korean state, or some other possibility.

-A hilarious academic proposal by the American migrant to Australia David Moser was that Australia become the 51st state of the US, for the advantages of, among other things, being able to "have teams in the NBA (basketball), American League (baseball) and NFL (gridiron)", despite the fact that virtually no Australians follow baseball, or even understand or care about gridiron. note We like basketball as a school sport, but it doesn't have much of a following otherwise.
-For a short time this was covered in the media and made waves on the internet.
+- A hilarious academic proposal by the American migrant to Australia David Moser was that Australia become the 51st state of the US, for the advantages of, among other things, being able to "have teams in the NBA (basketball), American League (baseball) and NFL (gridiron)", despite the fact that virtually no Australians follow baseball, or even understand or care about gridiron. note For a short time this was covered in the media and made waves on the internet.

 Mixed types and Other